stephensmitchell-forks/occt/dox/dev_guides/upgrade/upgrade.md

 The methods BuildPCurveForEdgeOnPlane and BuildPCurveForEdgesOnPlane have been moved from the class BOPTools_AlgoTools2D to the more lower level class BRepLib.

+@subsection upgrade_721_Changes_in_ProjLib Changes in ProjLib

+The method "void Load (const Handle(Adaptor3d_HCurve)& C)" of the class ProjLib_ProjectedCurve has been renamed to "Perform".

 @subsection upgrade_721_removed Removed features

 The following obsolete features have been removed: